-Volkswagen e-up! reliability & safety
+Volkswagen e-up!
+(2019-2022) reliability & safety rating

 |3 stars (2019)

 Volkswagen has a good reputation for safety and reliability, and while there’s no specific data for the e-up! or its petrol counterpart, we expect it to be a dependable family car in the long run.
-Don’t be put off by the headline safety score, either, as this is largely due to the fact that no up! model is available with autonomous emergency braking.
-It’s an expensive system to engineer, which is unlikely to make financial sense on a car with such narrow profit margins.
+Don’t be put off by the headline safety score, as this is largely due to the fact that no up! is available with autonomous emergency braking.
+It’s an expensive system to engineer, unlikely to make financial sense on a car with such narrow profit margins.
 There’s still a long list of safety features, including airbags and lane-keeping assistance.

 Volkswagen e-up! reliability & problems

 In general, electric cars are more reliable than their petrol or diesel counterparts – largely due to the fact they do without a complex combustion engine and have fewer moving parts.
-There’s no specific data on the up! or e-up! from our sister title Auto Express' most recent Driver Power owner satisfaction survey – probably due to the car’s relative rarity.
-But Volkswagen’s mid-table 19th-place finish in the manufacturer standings isn't terrible.
-Skoda and SEAT, which build rebadged versions of the up! (the Citigo and the Mii) finished even higher – claiming 5th and 14th respectively.
+There’s no specific data on the up! or e-up! from the most recent Driver Power owner satisfaction survey – probably due to the car’s relative rarity.
+But Volkswagen’s mid-table 17th-place finish in the manufacturer standings isn't terrible.
+Skoda and SEAT, which build rebadged versions of the e-up!, finished higher up – claiming 12th and 15th respectively.

 Still, an 81% rating for adult protection shouldn’t be sniffed at – nor should the 83% child safety rating.
-This most disappointing score is in the ‘safety assist’ category, for which the up! was awarded a rating of just 55%.
-This is largely due to the fact that the up! doesn’t come with autonomous emergency braking, which is now a prerequisite for the very highest Euro NCAP scores.
+This most disappointing score is in the ‘safety assist’ category, for which the up! was awarded just 55%.
+This is largely due to the fact that the car doesn’t come with autonomous emergency braking, (AEB) which is now a prerequisite for the very highest Euro NCAP scores.
 Still, every version gets a plethora of airbags, anti-lock brakes and traction control, as well as tyre-pressure monitoring and ISOFIX child-seat mounts in the rear.

 In This Review

-- 1VerdictThe Volkswagen e-up! electric car has been given a midlife nip-and-tuck, including a bigger battery that helps to substantially improve its range
+- 1VerdictThe Volkswagen e-up! electric city car was given a mid-life nip-and-tuck in 2019, including a bigger battery that substantially improved its range

-- 2Range, battery & chargingThe Volkswagen e-up! gets a much improved range from its more energy-dense battery, making it a more usable electric car than before
+- 2Range, battery & chargingThe latest Volkswagen e-up! has much longer range than its predecessor thanks to a more energy-dense battery, making it a more usable electric car than before

-- 3Running costsThe Volkswagen e-up! is small, light and cheap to run – switching from a petrol car could save you thousands
+- 3Running costs & insuranceThe Volkswagen e-up! is small, light and very cheap to run, so switching from an equivalent petrol-engined car could save you thousands

-- 4Electric motor, drive & performanceThe Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size and intended use
+- 4Performance, motor & driveThe Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size and intended use

-- 5Interior, dashboard & comfortWhile the VW e-up! feels well screwed together, the lack of a proper touchscreen infotainment system lets it down
+- 5Interior, dashboard & comfortWhile the VW e-up! feels well screwed together inside, the lack of a proper touchscreen infotainment system lets it down a bit

-- 6Practicality & boot spaceThe Volkswagen e-up! is a small car, but thankfully it differs little from the petrol model when it comes to practicality or boot space
+- 6Boot space, seating & practicalityThe VW e-up! is a small car, but thankfully it differs little from the cleverly packaged petrol-engined model when it comes to practicality and boot space